 Taking Legal Action

-If you reach out to your client after they’ve bounced a check and they’ve been unresponsive, it may be time to contact a contractor attorney in Mobile, AL. Initially, you will want to send out a certified letter stating your attempt to collect on the check payment.
+If you reach out to your client after they’ve bounced a check and they’ve been unresponsive, it may be time to contact a Birmingham contractor attorney.
+Initially, you will want to send out a certified letter stating your attempt to collect on the check payment.
 It should contain all the pertinent information about your client, the check, and where to remit payment.
 It should also establish a deadline for paying off the debt.
 An attorney can help you with this letter.
 If the letter doesn’t generate a response, you can sue your client in small claims court for the debt, plus the effort it took to recoup the debt.

 Use a Conditional Lien Waiver